End User representatives

 This project is using high-resolution modelling, together with a range of meteorological data, to better understand and predict important meteorological natural hazards, including fire weather, tropical cyclones, severe thunderstorms and heavy rainfall.
 The outcomes from the project will contribute to reducing the impact and cost of these hazards on people, infrastructure, the economy and the environment.

-Specific areas within the project include studies on the Blue Mountains bushfires of 2013; ember transport by fire plumes; pyrocumulus cloud simulation and prediction, and heavy rain and tropical cyclone formation.
+Specific case studies undertaken include the New South Wales Blue Mountains bushfires of 2013; ember transport by fire plumes; pyrocumulus cloud simulation and prediction, and the NSW April 2015 East Coast Low.

 Specific outcomes of this project will:

 - Improve the scientific understanding of severe weather phenomena in Australia.

 - Improve the knowledge of how to best predict these phenomena, including model configuration and interpretation.

 - Contribute to the post-event analysis and lessons learned of selected severe events that occur during the course of the project.

 - Inform the development of numerical weather prediction systems specifically for severe weather.